Challenges Faced by Giorgia Meloni: Obstacles and Turning Points

 Resilience and perseverance in the journey of Giorgia Meloni.
 A timeline of obstacles and growth.

-Giorgia Meloni is an Italian politician, currently serving as Prime Minister of Italy since 2022, the first woman to hold this position.
+Giorgia Meloni is an Italian politician and the current Prime Minister of Italy, the first woman to hold the position.
 She has been a member of the Chamber of Deputies since 2006.
-Meloni leads the Brothers of Italy (FdI), a right-wing to far-right party, since 2014.
-She also served as president of the European Conservatives and Reformists Party from 2020 to 2025.
+Meloni has led the Brothers of Italy (FdI), a right-wing to far-right party, since 2014.
+She also served as the president of the European Conservatives and Reformists Party from 2020 to 2025.
+Her political career is marked by her leadership within the Italian right-wing political landscape.

 In 2016, Giorgia Meloni unsuccessfully ran in the Rome municipal election.